86Box/docs/settings/sound.rst

 Yamaha OPL2/3 emulation back-end to use. **Nuked** is the default, while **YMFM** may improve emulation performance at the cost of accuracy.

-.. note:: **YMFM** is always used for OPL4 and OPM emulation on sound cards equipped with either of those synthesizers.
+.. note:: **YMFM** is always used for OPL4 and OPM emulation on sound cards equipped with either of those synthesizers. **Nuked CQM** is always used on Sound Blaster cards equipped with Creative CQM.

 |midi| MIDI
 -----------